-CloudFuze offers cloud migration over 40 consumer and business cloud platforms from any device.
+CloudFuze offers cloud migration to over 40 consumer and business cloud platforms from any device.

-The only downside of CloudFuze is that it doesn’t provide an ongoing file syncs.
+The only downside of CloudFuze is that it doesn’t provide ongoing file syncs.

-Nevertheless, the CloudFuze platform is easy to use, streamlined, and the transfers operate quickly.
+Nevertheless, the CloudFuze platform is easy to use and streamlined, and the transfers operate quickly.